 M.sc. and post-doc positions available in different projects.
 If you are interested please contact me at firstname.lastname@example.org

-The postdoctoral fellow will be hosted at the Department of Earth and Atmospheric Sciences of UQAM and will benefit from direct interaction with the extended research group at the Center for the Study and Simulation of Climate at Regional Scale (ESCER) and GEOTOP Research Center on the Dynamics of the Earth System.
+The PhD student will be hosted at the Department of Earth and Atmospheric Sciences of the University of Quebec in Montreal (UQAM) and will benefit from direct interaction with the extended research group at the Center for the Study and Simulation of Climate at Regional Scale (ESCER) and GEOTOP Research Center on the Dynamics of the Earth System.
+The PhD student will be supervised by Profs.
+Anne de Vernal and Francesco S.R.
+Pausata.

 The city of Montréal is world-renowned as a centre of culture, creativity, knowledge and innovation.
 In 2017 the city celebrated its 375th anniversary, along with Canada’s 150th birthday.
 The combination of Indigenous, North American and European influences gives this city a unique cultural and architectural flavour.
 It enjoys an outstanding reputation for its arts scene, including (among others) the world-renowned Jazz Festival which takes place in late June – early July each year.
 Montréal’s cosmopolitan character is reflected in the vibrant and diverse communities that make up the city, and its excellent international cuisine.